 You might be pretty familiar with hydrogen peroxide.
 You might even have a brown plastic bottle of it tucked away in your medicine cabinet to clean cuts and scrapes.
 But did you know that it has several uses in dentistry?
 From helping you treat gum disease to whitening your teeth, hydrogen peroxide makes for a versatile companion in your oral health.

-Hydrogen Peroxide Gums Treatment
+Hydrogen Peroxide Gums Disease Treatment

 Hydrogen peroxide helps kill the bacteria responsible for gum disease in two ways.
 First, it releases oxygen.
 If you've ever noticed that peroxide bubbles, that's because it's releasing oxygen gas.
 Oxygen can help eliminate pathogens in the most aggressive forms of gum disease.
 The presence of oxygen makes it difficult (if not impossible) for anaerobic bacteria to survive.

-The other way that hydrogen peroxide gums treatment may relieve gum diseases and improve gum health is by breaking through the slime barrier, which protects a biofilm, to destroy bacteria's cell walls.
+The other way that hydrogen peroxide treatment may relieve gum diseases and improve gum health is by breaking through the slime barrier, which protects a biofilm, to destroy bacteria's cell walls.
 RDH points out that often the most effective way to reach bacteria located deep in periodontal pockets is to apply peroxide in gel form with a tray.
 Leaving the gel in place for at least 10 minutes helps the peroxide destroy nearly all of the bacteria cells present.